tuletech/report_cat/README.md

 # TODO

  * Add group param to date charts to control grouping behavior
- * Add pre_process and post_process methods to avoid overriding to_sql
  * Better handling for hidden fields - want to hide a bool / checkbox, but lose string -> type conversion

  * Report initialize should accept joins as an array and concat them with spaces (maybe don't concat until render)